 Demo Mode demonstrates winIDEA functionality to a certain extent without any BlueBox and/or target connected.
 Enable/disable Demo Mode via Tools / Demo Mode.

-As a first time user you can get a general view of winIDEA layout and an insight into the basic operations of Debug windows (e.g. Watches, Core Registers, Disassembly etc.) before connecting to the target CPU.
+As a first-time user, you can get a general view of winIDEA layout and an insight into the basic operations of Debug windows (e.g. Watches, Core Registers, Disassembly, etc.) before connecting to the target CPU.

-More and more CPUs feature different security functionalities against the
+More and more CPUs feature different security functionalities against

-to these CPUs that programming invalid values to certain memory regions
+these CPUs that programming invalid values to certain memory regions

-further operation or make the debug interface inoperable.
+operation or make the debug interface inoperable.
 Caution is advised when

-As a precaution, enable Demo Mode in winIDEA, download the application and inspect security related memory content with Load map.
+As a precaution, enable Demo Mode in winIDEA, download the application, and inspect security-related memory content with Load map.
 Note that when in Demo Mode, the debug download doesn't program or load any code to the target CPU.
 After concluding the task, be sure to disable Demo Mode.

 Sorry this article didn't answer your question, we'd love to hear how we can improve it.

 Note: This form won't submit a case.
 We'll just use it to make this article better.